 The Risks of Valium Overdose

 The number of U.S. drug overdose deaths involving benzodiazepines has grown from 1,135 in 1999 to 11,537 in 2017.
 Such risky use behaviors make otherwise safe and effective medications a potential nightmare for users and their families alike.

 By itself, Valium has a low threshold for overdoses.
 This is lowered even further for fatal overdoses.
 It would take a large amount of the drug to overdose on it alone, let alone succumb to the effects and pass away.
 While an overdose can still occur, it is unlikely.

 Understanding what constitutes a standard Valium dose regimen can better illustrate this point.
 Doctors generally recommend the drug should be used at dosages of 2-10 mg.
 This amount can be taken up to four times in a 24-hour time frame.
 The maximum daily total use in milligrams should not exceed 40 mg.

-Anything above the level prescribed by your doctor could lead to an overdose.
+Consuming a higher dosage of valium than prescribed by your doctor could lead to an overdose.
 The further a patient or recreational user diverges from this number, the more serious the consequences get.
 While a fatal overdose requires much more than 40 mg in a single sitting, permanent side effects can emerge if such high doses become habitual.